sa-tre/satre-specification/docs/source/contributing.md

 ### Contribution Process

-All contributions & discussions will take place in issues - including the drafting of content.
+All contributions and discussions will take place in issues - including the drafting of content.
 This is to provide as accessible as possible an environment for all contributors to engage in the conversation.

 To contribute to the project: